-- Hypersensitivity to metform or to any of the excipients listed in section 6.1.
+- Hypersensitivity to metformin or to any of the excipients.

 - Diabetic ketoacidosis, diabetic pre-coma.

-- Renal failure or renal dysfunction (creatinine clearance < 60 ml/min) (see section 4.4).
+- Renal failure or renal dysfunction (creatinine clearance < 60 mL/min) (see section 4.4).

-- Acute conditions with the potential to alter renal function such as
+- Acute conditions with the potential to alter renal function such as:

-- dehydration
+- dehydration,

-- severe infection
+- severe infection.

 - shock

-- Acute or chronic diseases which may cause tissue hypoxia such as
+- Acute or chronic disease which may cause tissue hypoxia such as:

-- cardiac or respiratory failure
+- cardiac or respiratory failure,

-- recent myocardial infarction
+- recent myocardial infarction,

-- shock.
+- shock

 - Hepatic insufficiency, acute alcohol intoxication, alcoholism.

-4.4 Special warnings and precautions for use
+4.4 Special Warnings and Special Precautions for Use